shimaore/spicy-action/index.coffee.md

         @include './public_proxy'

-Internal (services): these need to be able to pub/sub and proxy.
+Internal (services)
 ====================

+These need to be able to pub/sub.

       zappa cfg.internal_host, cfg.internal_port, ->